mclightf/ST558-Project-1/README.md

   #Loop through each move and grab desired variables for each move
   for (i in 1:n) {
     move    <- fromJSON(moves$url[i])
-    #Initialize new row with dumm
+    #Initialize new row with dummy variables
     new     <- data.frame(Name = "chr",
                           Type = "chr",
                           Power = 0,